opensecuritycontroller/community/designs/osc_containerization/OSC-containerization.md

 Remove network management functionality.
 Setting custom IP address within a docker container does not make sense as the IP is not exposed outside of the container.

 We can expose OSC endpoints as a virtual ip from the host or use different ports to expose OSC

+##### Secure information
+The passwords to access keystore, truststore and entries within them are currently part of properties file embedded within the source code as part of `security.properties` within the osc-server project.
+Since the restricted shell is no longer available to secure this information it is no longer secure in a production environment.

+For container based deployment, the best practises are to pass such information as an docker secret or through environmental variables.

+Docker Secrets are available only to swarm services, so this is not an option for standalone containers.

+We can pass in this password information via environmental variables.
+OSC will fallback to using the properties file with the default password if the environmental variable is not set.

+We will use the same keys within the `security.properties` like `keystore.password` `truststore.password` `aesctr.password` for passing in the environmental variables.

+Example Command to start a docker OSC container with environment variables is:

+`docker run -p 443:443 -p 8090:8090 -dit --mount source=osc-vol,target=/opt/vmidc/bin/data -e keystore.password=PASSWORD arvindn05:osc`

 ### POC Implementation